RockerMJ031/PR-UI/01. Admin Dashboard/Student Management Page/student-management-features.md

 **CMS Data Source**: Queries CMS-7 (Students Collection) with search filters **Display Result**:
 - Filters the student list based on search criteria
-- Updates `studentList` to show only matching students
+- Updates `studentRepeater` to show only matching students
 - Maintains the selected removal option (all courses or specific course)
 - Shows "No results found" message if no students match the search